GOP tucks $8 billion for military weaponry in virus bill

 WASHINGTON (AP) — A new $1 trillion COVID-19 response package by Senate Republicans is supposed to give the government more weapons to battle the surging coronavirus pandemic.
 But GOP lawmakers have more than just the “invisible enemy” in mind.

 The Republican measure includes billions for F-35 fighters, Apache helicopters and infantry carriers sought by Washington’s powerful defense lobby.
-Overall, the proposal stuffs $8 billion into Pentagon weapons systems built by defense contractors like Boeing, Lockheed Martin, and General Dynamics — corporate titans that sit atop the Washington influence industry.
+Overall, the proposal stuffs $8 billion into Pentagon weapons systems built by defense contractors like Boeing, Lockheed Martin and General Dynamics — corporate titans that sit atop the Washington influence industry.

-The bill, drafted by Senate Appropriations Committee Chairman Richard Shelby, R-Ala., would deposit $2.2 billion in Pentagon shipbuilding accounts, boost missile defense systems in California and Alaska and deliver about $1.4 billion for C-130 transport planes and F-35 fighters manufactured by Lockheed Martin Corp.
+The bill, drafted by Senate Appropriations Committee Chair Richard Shelby, R-Ala., would deposit $2.2 billion in Pentagon shipbuilding accounts, boost missile defense systems in California and Alaska and deliver about $1.4 billion for C-130 transport planes and F-35 fighters manufactured by Lockheed Martin Corp.
 Some of the F-35s could be delivered to an Air National Guard unit in Montgomery, Alabama.

 In several cases, Shelby proposes restoring cuts imposed by the administration that diverted almost $4 billion to help pay for construction of President Donald Trump’s border wall.
-The Pentagon won significant increases last year with passage of a budget agreement that erased automatic spending cuts known as sequestration.
+The Pentagon won significant defense increases last year with passage of a budget agreement that erased automatic spending cuts known as sequestration.

 The $8 billion weapons procurement package is part of a $29.4 billion defense portion of the GOP’s $1 trillion coronavirus response measure, a White House-backed package released Monday.
-Providing that money now would help build headroom into the annual defense funding bill tat Congress plans to write later this year.
+Providing that money now would help build headroom into the annual defense funding bill that Congress plans to write later this year.

 The outlook for Shelby’s proposed defense projects appears dim.
-Democrats slammed the add-ons and Senate Republican leader Mitch McConnell of Kentucky said Tuesday that the final package should not stray from the coronavirus response.
+Democrats slammed the add-ons, and Senate Republican leader Mitch McConnell of Kentucky said Tuesday that the final package should not stray from the coronavirus response.

+The weapons bazaar galled Democrats whose votes will be required to pass the bill amid widespread divisions inside the Senate GOP conference on the measure.
+They are pressing items such as food aid and funding for mail-in voting.

+“We are not going to be supporting anything that does not acknowledge the incredible hardship people are facing on food,” said Sen. Debbie Stabenow, D-Mich.

 “Did you see the states it goes to?
 Maine.
 Arizona.
 Kentucky — we have a list,” said Senate Minority Leader Chuck Schumer, D-N.Y., naming states where Republicans are defending seats in the fall election.

 The administration never officially asked for the defense funding.
 It instead delivered informal requests to the powerful lawmakers like Shelby who sit atop the defense funding panel, aides say.
-It grew from there to include $1.1 billion to build Boeing Poseidon surveillance jets, with another $283 million for the company’s Army Apache helicopters, which are manufactured in Mesa, Arizona.
+Even those informal requests left out the $8 billion for planes, ships and missile defense.
+It grew from there to include $1.1 billion to build Boeing Poseidon surveillance jets, with $283 million more for the company’s Army Apache helicopters, which are manufactured in Mesa, Arizona.

 Endangered GOP Sen. Martha McSally of Arizona has been pressing a $650 million project to replace the wings of A-10 Thunderbolt ground support aircraft, many of which are based at Davis-Monthan Air Force Base in Tucson.
-There’s another $49 million for Navy sonobuoys, listening devices that can detect submarines, that are likely to be manufactured in Florida, according to an analysis by Democratic staff aides requiring anonymity to share internal working documents.
+There’s $49 million for Navy sonobuoys, listening devices that can detect submarines that are likely to be manufactured in Florida, according to an analysis by Democratic staff aides requiring anonymity to share internal working documents.

 “The defense industrial base — a lot of it’s been eroded right now.
 A lot of people are off from work,” Shelby said.
 “We’ve got a lot of suppliers involved in there.”
-A Shelby spokeswoman added that the country’s defense industrial base is “essential to our economy and to the defense of our nation” and said the bill would support millions of jobs.
+A Shelby spokesperson added that the country’s defense industrial base is “essential to our economy and to the defense of our nation” and said the bill would support millions of jobs.

 But further justification for the huge weapons procurement package — drawn in part from a Pentagon “unfunded priorities” wish list of items excluded from the official $740 billion or so defense budget — has been lacking.
 The measure doesn’t say in many cases whether the money is going to buy additional aircraft and other weapons or provide additional money for existing contracts.